 We mentioned above that you’ll pay a monthly fee called a premium in exchange for having a Supplement.

-Monthly premiums are relatively cost-effective compared to what you could pay in medical bill if you had only Medicare Part A and Part B.
+Monthly premiums are relatively cost-effective compared to what you could pay in medical bills if you had only Medicare Part A and Part B.